For a Full List of Agistment Details and Contract in PDF please click

 2.b.
 Owner Away: includes all items detailed in 2. plus daily feeding *

-3. Full Livery: complete care plus regular schooling and hacking, includes presentation for the farrier/vet/dentist** $285 wk* + GST
+3. Full Schooling & Livery: complete care plus regular schooling and hacking, includes grazing and emergency care/calling for the vet** if required $395 wk* + GST

 * Feed and supplements to be supplied by the owner

 ** Farrier, veterinary and dental costs are the sole responsibility of the owner